Kataki-Takanashi/ollama-bridge/README.md

   - Ensure your ngrok session is active
   - Try restarting the bridge server

+7. "Slow model responses"
+  - Check your GPU/CPU usage and free up RAM on the host machine
+  - Consider using a lighter model variant the reccomended model is "ifioravanti/mistral-grammar-checker:latest"
+  - Use a better host machine with more RAM and / or a better GPU

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.